travelsoft-direct-connect/ndc-api-doc/index.md

 ## Authentication

 To avoid to send username/password for each NDC request, a login method allows to authenticate a user and returns an access token in response to be used in all the NDC methods (airShopping, serviceList, etc).
 This login operation must be done once for a user, and the token returned can be used until the expiration date (provided in the login response with the token).
-Usually an access token is valid during 24h.
+Usually an access token is valid during one hour.

 ## Control header